Faith is a gift which requires continual practice and exercise. God will grant us more faith if we faithfully use what He has already given us.

 Faith in God and in the motivating power in God's Word have to be the driving force in everything we do each day.

 That God is sovereign means that He IS God, the absolute governor of all things.
-This has profound implications for us—it means He chooses goodness or severity, according to His will and purpose.
+This has profound implications for us: It means He chooses goodness or severity.

 God personally communicated with Adam, Eve, Abraham, Moses, the prophets, and to us through His Son.
 With the Scriptures, God teaches His faithful today.